-The sedation is very effective for most people.
-It is given minutes before the procedure begins through the needle in your arm.
+The sedation and analgesia are very effective for most people.
+They are given minutes before the procedure begins through the needle in your arm.
 The sedation works very quickly and helps to make you sleepy and relaxed.
 It does not make you unconscious.
 The sedation makes it unlikely that you will remember the procedure.

-The treatments do not generally cause pain but you may feel a little bloated and 'crampy'.
-Some patients experience some nausea post procedure.
-Medication can be given to control this if necessary.
+The treatments do not generally cause pain but you may feel bloated and 'crampy' for a period after the procedure.